Frequently Asked Questions

-ACT is a 10-month training and certificate program offered in collaboration with ACA (The Applied Compassion Academy) and CCARE (The Center for Compassion and Altruism Research and Education), at Stanford University.
+ACT is an 11-month training and certificate program offered in collaboration with ACA (The Applied Compassion Academy) and CCARE (The Center for Compassion and Altruism Research and Education), at Stanford University.

 Is this training offered as an online program?

 Not at this time.
-This training will be a combination of 3 in-person retreats to be held in the SF Bay Area, as well as twice monthly sessions online via Zoom.
+This training will be a combination of 3 in-person retreats to be held at the Stanford campus, as well as twice monthly sessions online via Zoom.
 Attendance at the three live retreats is a requirement for completion.

 What is the schedule for the Training?

-ACT is comprised of three in-person non-residential retreats in the San Francisco Bay area, an ongoing Capstone Project, and two online Zoom sessions/monthly, in the intervening months between the onsite retreats.
+ACT is comprised of three in-person non-residential retreats at Stanford Univeristy, an ongoing Capstone Project, a small mentoring group, and two online Zoom sessions/monthly, in the intervening months between the onsite retreats.
 The two online sessions will be a teaching/didactic session and a small group mentoring session.

 What are the dates and hours for the three in-person non-residential retreats?

-The dates for the ACT 2020 live training sessions in the SF Bay area are:
+The dates for the ACT 2021 live training sessions at Stanford are: